 Welcome to SportsNation!
-On Friday, ESPN's business analyst Andrew Brandt stops by to chat about the latest in NFL's labor strife as well as the NBA's CBA issues.
+On Wednesday, ESPN's new NFL business analyst Andrew Brandt stops by to chat about the NFL's CBA negotiations.

 Brandt, who has over 25 years of experience in professional football, both from the management and player representation side, runs NationalFootballPost.com, where he gives fans an insider's view on the business of football.
 His Twitter is: @ADBrandt.

 He is also a lecturer at the Wharton School of Business, teaching Sports Law, Sports Business and Negotiations.
 He has written for Forbes, the Huffington Post and Sports Business Journal, while also appearing on all of ESPN's platforms, including SportsCenter, NFL Live, "Outside the Lines," "First Take" and ESPN Radio.
 In his time in the football business, Brandt as served as a player representative, a World League GM and a VP with the Packers.

 Send your questions now and join Brandt Wednesday at 3 p.m.
 ET!

 Andrew will be here at the top of the hour to take your questions on the NFL CBA situation!